Art of Europe: Prehistoric art

-The Rock art of the Iberian Mediterranean Basin represents a very different style, with the human figure the main focus, often seen in large groups, with battles, dancing and hunting all represented, as well as other activities and details such as clothing.
-The figures are generally rather sketchily depicted in thin paint, with the relationships between the groups of humans and animals more carefully depicted than individual figures.
-Other less numerous groups of rock art, many engraved rather than painted, show similar characteristics.
-The Iberian examples are believed to date from a long period perhaps covering the Upper Paleolithic, Mesolithic and early Neolithic.
+The Rock art of the Iberian Mediterranean Basin represents a very different style, with the human figure the main focus, often seen in large groups, with battles, dancing, and hunting all represented, as well as other activities and details such as clothing.
+The figures are generally depicted rather sketchily in thin paint, with the relationships between the groups of humans and animals more carefully rendered than individual figures.
+Other, less numerous groups of rock art, many engraved rather than painted, show similar characteristics.
+The Iberian examples are believed to date from a long period, perhaps covering the Upper Paleolithic, Mesolithic, and early Neolithic.

-Prehistoric Celtic art comes from much of Iron Age Europe and survives mainly in the form of high-status metalwork skillfully decorated with complex, elegant and mostly abstract designs, often using curving and spiral forms.
+Prehistoric Celtic art dates to much of Iron Age Europe and survives mainly as high-status metalwork skillfully decorated with complex, elegant, and mostly abstract designs, often featuring curving and spiral forms.
 There are human heads and some fully represented animals, but full-length human figures at any size are so rare that their absence may represent a religious taboo.
-As the Romans conquered Celtic territories, it almost entirely vanishes, but the style continued in limited use in the British Isles, and with the coming of Christianity revived there in the Insular style of the Early Middle Ages.
+As the Romans conquered Celtic territories, it almost entirely vanished.
+Still, the style continued in limited use in the British Isles, and with the coming of Christianity, it was revived there in the Insular style of the Early Middle Ages.